 Beyond that, I’ve stayed in different types of lodging across many different parts of this city… Belen, Envigado, Patio Bonito, Conquistadores, Estadio, Poblado, Suramericana, Laureles, Estadio, and have gotten to know many other parts of the city quite well over the years.

-That is all to say that I’ve got extensive experience all across the city and I’ve spent a great deal of time here… So this isn’t just some “Stay here, even though I’ve never stayed anywhere else in Medellin” type of article.
+That is all to say that I’ve got extensive experience all across the city and I’ve spent a great deal of time here… So this isn’t just some “Stay here, even though I was in town for a week and I’ve never stayed anywhere else in Medellin” type of article like I’ve been seeing online…

 Determining the Best Neighborhoods in Medellin